-Topology created in the GNS3 with different Network devices
+(Number)Topology created in the GNS3 with different Network devices

-Use case-5: Integrating SDN with legacy network
+Use Case-5: Integrating SDN with Legacy Network

 Introduction

-In this Use case SDN network was integrated into the legacy networks.
+In this use case, the SDN controller? was integrated into the legacy networks.
 Four different legacy networks were created with Border routers R1, R2, R3 & R4 in different Autonomous Systems (AS) as shown in the following figure.
 These Border routers were configured with BGP protocol.
 The SDN network was implemented in different AS than these Border routers.
 The goal was to integrate the SDN network into these legacy networks and study the functionality of SDN controller with the BGP protocol.